Leaving a narcissist

 Will I Ever be Free of You: How to navigate a high-conflict divorce from a narcissist by Karyl McBride

-Both are American, so the legal and court information they give does not apply here, but nevertheless they are well worth reading, as are many others.
-My own book How to Divorce a Narcissist and Succeed in the Family Court will give you the legal information you need in England and Wales.
+The last two are American, so the legal and court information they give does not apply here, but nevertheless they are well worth reading, as are many others.

 Use the links below for detailed information about the following related subjects…

-You can read more about the issues mentioned on this page in my book…
+You can read more about the issue mentioned on this page in my book…

 How to Divorce a Narcissist and Succeed in the Family Court